Subscribers to my email list get free early access to future chapters!

 “It hurts…” Lina muttered, clutching her hand and trying to alleviate the pain with cold water from the sink.
 However, the pain was excruciating, and she winced in agony as the cold water was not helping her.

 Qingcang observed Lina with a mixture of annoyance and slight concern in his eyes.
-‘It seems that it’s up to me to fix this,’ he thought, letting out a deep sigh before approaching her.
+‘It seems that it’s up to me to fix this.’
+He let out a deep sigh before approaching her.

 Just then, Qingcang appeared beside Lina, a tiny hint of concern etched on his features.
 She felt surprised when he gently held her wrist and brought her palm close to his mouth.